McNamara84/elmo/README.md

 - Configures and orchestrates two primary services:
   - `db`: Built from a MariaDB image.
   - `web`: Built from the `Dockerfile`.
+- Volume mount: links file in the container and on the host filesystem.

 **2. `Dockerfile`**
 - **Base Image:** Installs `php 8.4-apache` and essential dependencies, including the database client.
 - **Project Copy:** Copies the entire project directory into the container's root (`/var/www/html`), setting appropriate ownership for the standard Apache user (`www-data`).
-I fyou don't want something to be copied into container, include it into .dockerignore (performance might be affected)
+If you don't want something to be copied into container, include it into .dockerignore (performance might be affected)
 - **Entrypoint:** Executes the `docker-entrypoint.sh` script.

 **3. `docker-entrypoint.sh`**